tanyanebhwani/inotebook/README.md

 ☁️ Optional file attachments

-📄 License
-MIT License (or your preferred license)

 👩‍💻 Author
 Tanya Nebhwani
-GitHub

 Would you like:
 - A badge section (e.g. "Made with React", "MongoDB Atlas", etc.)?